Skip to Content

 Fertilizer

-Fertilizing your Macho fern is not a must, as this plant will do equally well otherwise.
+Fertilizing your Macho fern is unnecessary, as this plant will do equally well otherwise.
 The organic matter present in the soil is more than enough.
 Once in a while, fertilization with an all-purpose formula will ensure healthy and vibrant foliage.

 Overfertilization is a danger you want to avoid at all costs.
-You can damage half or more than half of your healthy Macho fern just by adding a bit too much fertilizer.
+You can damage half or more of your healthy Macho fern just by adding too much fertilizer.

 Water your plant before you add fertilizer to avoid root tip burn and reduce the risk of over-fertilizing your plant.